top of page

-Ioana Belcea is an artist based in Princeton, NJ who works in a variety of historic media such as Buon fresco, mosaic, and egg tempera on wood and calf parchment.
+Ioana Belcea is an artist based in Princeton, NJ who works in a variety of historic media such as buon fresco, mosaic, and egg tempera on wood and calf parchment.
 Thematically her work is of a liturgical and devotional nature.
 Her liturgical art commissions include the Dominican House of Studies in Washington DC, St.Catherine of Siena Catholic Church in Great Falls VA, St.Mark Catholic Church in Fallston MD, Mount St.Mary's University, Emmitsburg MD, St.Katharine Drexel Catholic Church in Frederick MD, Seton High School in Manassas VA, and St.Francis University in Loretto PA.
 She holds degrees from Rutgers University (BA in Fine Arts and MA in Spanish Translation).
-Belcea also conducts workshops in iconography (Arlington Catholic Herald) and lectures on liturgical art.
+Ioana also conducts workshops in iconography (Arlington Catholic Herald) and lectures on liturgical art.

-COMISSIONS
+SELECT COMISSIONS

 Dominican House of Studies, Washington DC